raffaelfoidl/maDMP-evaluation/README.md

   <tr>
     <td>3 Storage and Backup During the Research Process</td>
     <td>5</td>
-    <td>Good description of where the data is stored and the respective backup modalities.</td>
+    <td>Extensive description of where the data is stored, the respective backup modalities and access regulations.
+Clear indication whether personal/sensitive data is stored.
+Data is stored at four locations.</td>
   </tr>
   <tr>
     <td>4 Legal and Ethical Requirements, Code of Conduct</td>